 Most of us will be glad to see the back of 2021, but before you we dive into 2022, it’s worth looking at how to boost your annual leave days for the coming year.

-Here’s how to strategically use 15 days of annual leave, in combination with public holidays, to get longer breaks throughout 2021 – including some 10-day stretches.
-All up, 38 days’ worth!
-Plus, we also show how to see out 2020 with time off, too.
+Here’s how to strategically use 15 days of annual leave, in combination with public holidays, to get longer breaks throughout 2022.
+All up, 36 days’ worth!
+Plus, we also show how to see out 2021 with time off, too.

 Why it’s important to take annual leave

 Most full-time workers in Australia are entitled to four weeks of paid annual leave a year.
 When used wisely, this time off can reap huge rewards for you both personally and professionally.
 In fact, 35% of Aussies say that regularly taking time out to concentrate on themselves and the things they enjoy has a huge impact on their mental health.

 Taking time off is especially important after the unique stresses of the last two years, says Joel Broughton Head of Talent Acquisition at BlueCross.
 “Taking annual leave allows you to switch off and recharge your batteries in order to come back to work refreshed and ready to meet challenges,” he says.

 “Having some leave booked for the future generally means I’m looking forward to something positive and allows me to maintain a positive outlook.
 This is a particularly important strategy for maintaining good mental health.”